ivankharak/Workspace-PINAC/Google API Guide.md

 ## 1. Create a Google Cloud Project

-First create your Google Cloud account using your gmail id.
+First, create your Google Cloud account using your Gmail ID.

 To use Google APIs, you'll need a Google Cloud Project.
 It's free to create and easy to manage.
 Head over to: [https://console.cloud.google.com/](https://console.cloud.google.com/)